Schr\"odinger's FP: Dynamic Adaptation of Floating-Point Containers for Deep Learning Training: Introduction

-\DPRL will generally work in conjunction with methods that partition, distribute, and reschedule the training work.
-Accordingly, we limit attention to methods that reduce the container size or the datatype used during training.
+\DPRL will generally work in conjunction with methods that partition, distribute, or reschedule the training work to improve energy efficiency and performance, or that can improve accuracy for a preselected datatype.